 It’s obvious that the Nike Roshe Run is best worn for casual wear, not for sports.
 Even Nike states that the shoes are for “walking or just taking it easy”.
 However, they would pass as athletic sneakers so let’s break down how they perform for running.

 Are Nike Roshe Good Running Shoes?

-Before I get on the key points of running in Nike Roshe Run, here are the actual photos of my shoes.
+Before I get to the key points of running in the Nike Roshe Run, here are the actual photos of my shoes.
 They look old and worn out because they’ve endured close to 403 miles.

 Notice that there are stitches on the midsoles.
 This is because the midsoles feel off after about 350 miles of running.
 I decided to have my Nike Roshe Run stitched and continue running in them to test the limits of what they can do.

 Unfortunately, I have decided to retire them.
 Here’s the review.

 I have logged close to 648 km (403 miles) with my Nike Roshe Run:

 Based on my experience, the Nike Roshe Run can handle between 12 to 25 miles of light, casual running per week.
 That is about 20 to 40 km per week.